 If you look back at the first chart shown in this article about eCommerce sales growing, you’ll see that the second reason users do not complete their purchase online is that they do not trust it enough or do not think it is secure enough.

 Another illustration: you go out for lunch in the middle of a working day.
 So, see a long line outside one restaurant.
 What would you think?
 This restaurant is probably good.
-This is why it has a long queue and why people are willing to wait outside.
-You may call it to herd behavior in this case.
+This is why it has a long queue and people are willing to wait outside.
+You may call it herd behavior in this case.
 But also a “herd” of good reviews and responses could convince a customer.
 The same way a long queue outside a restaurant could.

-Although Amazon and eBay are huge sites that everyone already knows, they continue adopting ways to increase assurance with buyers.
+Although Amazon and eBay are huge sites everyone knows, they continue adopting ways to increase assurance with buyers.
 How do you do that?
 As you can see in the chart above.
 Reviews, testimonials, and comments.
 Seller credibility (in the case of Amazon and eBay, for example), social proofs, verified testimonials with real faces, etc.